 Read the full article by Melanie Gerlis here.

-Risk Strategies invited Megan Fox Kelly to participate in The Art + Business Forum, A collection of moderated panel discussions designed for business and cultural leaders working for galleries, auction houses, museums, foundations, and collectors who are active in the market, as well as those who advise them from the fields of finance and law.
+Risk Strategies invited Megan Fox Kelly to participate in The Art + Business Forum, a collection of moderated panel discussions designed for business and cultural leaders working for galleries, auction houses, museums, foundations, and collectors who are active in the market, as well as those who advise them from the fields of finance and law.

 Megan participated on a panel titled Managing Insurance for Rapidly Changing Valuations alongside Blair Wunderlich (Risk Advisor, Risk Strategies) and Colleen Boyle (SVP, The Fine Art Group).
 The panel discussed questions such as “how do collectors manage insurance valuations in a white-hot market?”
 And “what should collectors consider when the market comes back down to earth?”